 Here’s how the above LTL freight rate factors are connected.
-The weight of your shipment impacts what the shipment’s density is, which in turn dictates what freight class your freight will be.
+The weight of your shipment impacts the shipment’s density, which in turn dictates what freight class your freight will be.

 LTL Shipping Trends

 The LTL shipping industry has seen recent growth due to an increase in eCommerce sales and tighter capacity as a result of COVID-19 restrictions.
-As consumer demand shifts to an online shopping experience, many small businesses are responding by moving to online stores which has led to an increase of online sales.
-Because of this, small to medium sized businesses will have an increasing demand for LTL shipping services to ship their products to their customers.
+As consumer demand shifts to an online shopping experience, many small businesses are responding by moving to online stores, which has led to an increase in online sales.
+Because of this, small to medium-sized businesses will have an increasing demand for LTL shipping services to ship their products to their customers.

 As the LTL shipping industry continues to adapt to these changes, it is expected that LTL shipping services will improve or be expanded.